Uncovering Vulnerabilities of LLM-Assisted Cyber Threat Intelligence: Conclusion

 \section{Conclusion}

-This work presents systematic yet intensive studies of intrinsic vulnerabilities that constrain the effectiveness of LLMs in cyber threat intelligence.
-By combining large-scale benchmark evaluations with real-world CTI reports, we uncover three fundamental failure modes (spurious correlations, contradictory knowledge, and constrained generalization) that persist across multiple CTI stages and workflows.
+This work presents systematic and intensive studies of intrinsic vulnerabilities that constrain the effectiveness of LLMs in cyber threat intelligence.
+We combine large-scale benchmark evaluations with real-world CTI reports and uncover three fundamental failure modes (spurious correlations, contradictory knowledge, and constrained generalization) that persist across multiple CTI stages and workflows.
 Our autoregressive, human-in-the-loop methodology enables reliable categorization of failure instances and provides insights into how these limitations emerge and propagate.
-These findings not only reveal blind spots in current LLM reasoning but also chart a path toward more principled model adaptations and robust cyber agent design.
+Correspondingly, we proposed tailored sets of mitigation strategies to address different subtypes of vulnerabilities.
+Further evaluations demonstrate the preliminary effectiveness of these mitigation solutions.
+Overall, we not only reveal blind spots in current cybersecurity-centric LLM reasoning but also chart a path toward more principled model adaptations and robust cyber agent design.